top of page

 You elevate the people who make the process unique – participants, colleagues, organizers.

 • Champion and support the organizers.
 Actively celebrate the organizing team’s efforts and maintain a forward-looking, positive stance, especially when challenges arise.
 Protect them where you can.
-E.g.: privately reassure a stressed lead organizer and publicly acknowledge their backbone role.
+E.g.: privately reassure a stressed lead organizer and publicly acknowledge their backbone role and contributions.

 • Foster participant value and connection.
-Create opportunities for sharing, learning, and meaningful contributions, reinforcing how their work connects to larger purpose and results.
+Create opportunities for sharing, learning, and meaningful contributions, reinforcing how each person's work connects to larger purpose and results.
 E.g.: invite participants to summarize, harvest insights from one another, rather than only having a facilitation team member provide recaps.

 • Delegate and guide from the background.
 Empower the facilitation team and participants, stepping into the foreground only when necessary to serve the process.
 E.g.: have a co-facilitator lead a segment while you support with timekeeping and observation.

 • Strengthen capacity in real time.
-Provide immediate, constructive feedback – both public and private – to develop the skills of all involved during “teachable moments”.
-E.g.: coach a resource person on pacing after a session, or praise a participant’s unique insights.
+Provide immediate, constructive feedback, public or private, to develop the skills of all involved during “teachable moments”.
+E.g.: coach a resource person on pacing after a session, or praise a participant’s unique insights in public.

 NAVIGATE POWER AND COMPLEXITY – THE SHADOW WORK